jmlastimoso/marphycolab-website/content/publication/journal-article-10-leathesia/index.md

 - "2"
 publishDate: "2020-05-28T00:00:00Z"
 slides:
-summary: 'Evaluation of the life history in culture, molecular phylogeny, & nuclear ploidy of the life cycle stages of *Leathesia marina*.'
+summary: 'Evaluation of the life history in culture, molecular phylogenetic position, and nuclear ploidy of the life cycle stages of *Leathesia marina* from the Patagonian coasts of Argentina.'
 tags:
 - Algal Culture
 - Seaweed Life History